 Career & Technical Education at Norco College provides technical and academic skills designed to prepare learners to pursue a successful career in an increasingly competitive job market, further educational opportunity and promote lifelong learning.

 What is CTE?

-Associate of Science Degree programs require completion of at least 60 units of credit, which normally will take 4 semesters.
-Certificate programs, many of which lead to an Associate of Science Degree, vary in the number of units required.
+Note: Associate of Science Degree programs require completion of at least 60 units of credit, which normally will take 4 semesters.
+Certificate programs, many of which lead to an Associate of Science degree, vary in the number of units required.
 Most can be completed in 2 - 4 semesters.
 Each course required for a certificate must be completed with a “C” grade or better.
 All can be counted toward its related degree.

 Like Norco College CTE on Facebook